HerCerM/BatchScripts/README.md

 ## Image processing
-The scripts in this category require [ImageMagick](https://imagemagick.org/) and [cwebp](https://developers.google.com/speed/webp/docs/precompiled) to be installed and accessible from any path in cmd.exe (`Path` user environment variable may need to be configured).
+The scripts in this category require [ImageMagick](https://imagemagick.org/) and [cwebp](https://developers.google.com/speed/webp/docs/precompiled) to be installed and accessible from any path in cmd.exe (`Path` user environment variable may need to be changed).

 ### witra (Whatsapp Image TRAnsform)